kestral246/quarry/README.md

 - Since the quarry mod makes cobblestone a falling node, using this mod will make dirt nodes more consistent by making them also falling.

-**Stonebrick Dungeons** by Hamlet ([stonebrick\_dungeons](https://content.minetest.net/packages/Hamlet/stonebrick_dungeons/)):
+**Note:**

-- In addition, since minetest dungeons have walls and ceilings made with cobblestone, the quarry mod will make dungeon ceilings collapse when touched.
-This mod will prevents this from happening by lining dungeons with stonebrick instead of cobble.
+- I've dropped the dependency on **Stonebrick Dungeons** by Hamlet, since this mod has been abandoned by the developer and deleted from ContentDB.

 - The alternatives are to either live with collapsing dungeons, or to disable the "Dungeons" mapgen flag during world creation.